andreabellome/saturn_moon_tours/README.md

 clearvars -except INPUT;
 ```

-One can then select names to save the final tour (best DV), and the Pareto front that will be generated:
+One can then select names to save the final tour (best &Delta;V), and the Pareto front that will be generated:

 ```matlab
 % --> select names to save the variables